Dakota Johnson Having Difficult Time Moving On From Jamie Dornan

 Dakota was recently spotted with a mysterious man that prompted many to believe that Dakota’s pictures made Jamie extremely furious.

-Earlier this week, the actress, whose racy pictures were recently leaked online, stepped out in Los Angels sporting her floral maxi skirt paired with black top, dark sunglasses, and a matching handbag.
+Earlier this week, the actress, whose racy pictures were recently leaked online, stepped out in Los Angeles sporting her floral maxi skirt paired with black top, dark sunglasses, and a matching handbag.

 There are recent reports from Blasting News that suggests that even though the actress was looking absolutely stunning in her attire, fans are wondering that she is having a difficult time moving on from Jamie Dornan.
 She felt extremely protected when Amelia Warner’s husband was with her during the filming of NSFW erotic movie trilogy but now she is reportedly alone.